EventStore/EventStore/docs/server/security/README.md

 <Badge type="info" vertical="middle" text="License Required"/>

-EventStoreDB runs on FIPS 140-2 enabled operating systems, this feature requires a [licence key](../quick-start/installation.md#license-keys).
+EventStoreDB runs on FIPS 140-2 enabled operating systems.
+Depending on your environment, this feature may require a [licence key](../quick-start/installation.md#license-keys).

 The Federal Information Processing Standards (FIPS) of the United States are a set of publicly announced standards that the National Institute of Standards and Technology (NIST) has developed for use in computer systems of non-military United States government agencies and contractors.